MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-contact-center.md

   - Teams client calling for all the call controls

-  - Agent experience app should be able to work on Teams web and mobile client as well.
+  - Agent experience app should be able to work on Teams web and mobile client as well

   - Analytics, Workflow management, role-based experiences for Agents within the CCaaS app within Teams

-  - Chat and collaboration experiences integrated with Teams clients.
+  - Chat and collaboration experiences integrated with Teams clients

   - Preserve performance and quality of Teams client experiences in all apps